 Cost: $9 – $28

 What We Love: Although we don’t run on coffee every morning, we’re social drinkers and we love tasting and comparing different coffees.
 With Atlas Coffee Club, you can select your roast preference and grind type.
-Plus, they include a postcard from a new country each month, tasting notes, and brewing tips.
+Along with getting a new coffee from a new country every month, they also include a postcard, tasting notes, and brewing tips.

 What It Is: 3 original cocktail recipes and ingredients to make them.